2007 Venezuelan constitutional referendum: Reactions

 The U.S. administration of President George W. Bush hailed the defeat as a victory for democracy.
 Bush said, "The Venezuelan people rejected one-man rule.
 They voted for democracy."
 A National Security Council spokesman said, "We congratulate the people of Venezuela on their vote and their continued desire to live in freedom and democracy".
 A State Department Undersecretary said, "We felt that this referendum would make Chávez president for life, and that’s not ever a welcome development.
 In a country that wants to be a democracy, the people spoke, and the people spoke for democracy and against unlimited power."
+A leader of the student movement, Yon Goicoechea, was awarded the Cato Institute's $500,000 Milton Friedman Liberty Prize in 2008 for his "pivotal role in organizing and voicing opposition to the erosion of human and civil rights" in Venezuela.

 The Organization of American States Secretary-General José Miguel Insulza called the results of the referendum an "exemplary development" on the part of the Venezuelan government and people, saying that democracy in the Americas "passed a difficult test and emerged stronger, showing clearly its consolidation."
 Reporters without Borders expressed hope that the result of the vote would end the "media war" in Venezuela.

 The day after the referendum, financial markets were buoyed by Chávez's defeat; Venezuelan bonds rose and the stock index in Caracas surged 4% following a year-to-date 24% decline.